rkwitt-teaching/CV-2425-ExSheet4/README.md

 3. the output of $\phi(B\phi(Ax + a)+b)$ and
 4. the output of $C\phi(B\phi(Ax + a)+b)$.

+e.g., via `return a,b,c,d` (assuming the variables `a,b,c,d` hold the corresponding results.

 Automatic evaluation will instantiate your `MLP` class with random values of $h$ and $o$ and use a random input tensor `x = torch.rand(16,3)`.